-The lists of The World’s 50 Best Restaurants and Asia’s 50 Best Restaurants (and the award ceremonies organised to celebrate their annual unveiling) are organised and compiled by William Reed Media.
-None of the employees of any of the sponsors associated with the awards, including the main sponsor and the Academy sponsor, votes or has any influence over the results.
+The World’s 50 Best Restaurants list and awards are organised and compiled by William Reed Media.
+None of the employees of the organiser, or of any of the sponsors associated with the awards, votes or has any influence over the list.

 Some regions span more than one country.
-The decision as to how the world is divided up is left to the regional chairs and is debated and reassessed annually.
-The divisions are designed to fairly represent the global restaurant scene at the current time.
+The decision as to how the world is divided up is left to the organiser and regional chairs and is debated and reassessed annually.
+The divisions are designed to represent the global restaurant scene at the current time as fairly as possible.